What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

-DIETARY NUTRITION OF PATIENTS WITH PSORIASIS
+DIETARY NUTRITION FOR PATIENTS WITH PSORIASIS

-(PHYTODIETOLOGY PSORIASIS)
+(PHYTODIETOLOGY OF PSORIASIS)

 V.F.
 Korsun, A.F.
 Korsun.
 Psoriasis.
 Modern and ancient methods of treatment.
 St. Petersburg, 1999

-THERAPEUTIC NUTRITION FOR PSORIASIS
+HEALING FOOD FOR PSORIASIS

 B) curd-kefir fasting day - 400 g of lean cottage cheese and 500 ml of kefir.
 Food is given in 5 doses.